From an incredible historical centre to a vibrant atmosphere, there are plenty of things to do in Girona, Spain.

 Soak up the excellent views from the medieval city walls

 Known as Passeig de la Muralla, the ancient walls extend into the eastern part of the old town of Girona.
-Walking at the top of the walls is a must-do as it offers spectacular views over the city and it’s completely free.
+Walking on top of the walls is a must, as it offers spectacular views over the city and it’s completely free.

 Plaça de la Independència (Independence Square) is the most famous square in Girona.
-It’s a busy place all day due to the many restaurants you can find.
+It’s busy all day due to the many restaurants there.

 We recommend checking out its beautiful architecture, but we wouldn’t sit at any of the bars if you fancy a drink.
 This place is rather touristy, and there are much better options nearby.